FAIRmat-NFDI/nexus3d/README.md

 Options:
   -o, --output TEXT     The filename to write to (default: experiment.glb).
-  -s, --size FLOAT      The side length of a cube in meters. (default: 0.1 m).
+  -c, --config TEXT     Config file to load stl drawings into the final output -s, --size FLOAT      The side length of a cube in meters. (default: 0.1 m).
   -f, --force           Force overwriting of output file.
   --include-process     Include transformations inside /entry/process